Can Language Models Go Beyond Coding? Assessing the Capability of Language Models to Build Real-World Systems: Related Work

+These limitations become more pronounced in cross-ISA settings.
+Unlike conventional build failures that are often localized to a single stage or artifact, cross-ISA failures frequently propagate across environment setup, dependency resolution, compilation, and packaging, and involve interactions among heterogeneous artifacts such as configuration files, build scripts, source archives, and build logs.
+As summarized in Table~\ref{tab:orchestrator_motivation}, prior heuristic-based and static ML-based paradigms provide at most partial support (\LEFTcircle) for selected aspects of this problem, such as stage-specific repair or build-log-based diagnosis, but generally lack unified support (\Circle) for multi-file contextual reasoning, dynamic tool orchestration, architecture-aware adaptation, and end-to-end executable validation.
+Consequently, they are ill-suited to failures that must be diagnosed and repaired through continuous interaction with an executable target environment.

 More recently, the emergence of large language models (LLMs) has revitalized the automation of build and repair processes.
 Instead of executing a fixed procedural pipeline, agentic frameworks delegate repair decisions to the model itself, allowing it to dynamically select tools, plan repair steps, and evaluate results.
 Representative systems in this paradigm include CXXCrafter~\cite{cxxcrafter}, RepairAgent~\cite{repairagent}, AutoCodeRover~\cite{zhang2024autocoder}, and VulDebugger~\cite{liu2025agentdebugs}.
-These frameworks follow a tool-augmented design, where the LLM operates within a fixed \textit{perceive–think–act} loop—observing the state, reasoning, selecting a tool, and applying it iteratively—while the outer control flow remains static.
+These frameworks follow a tool-augmented design, where the LLM operates within a fixed \textit{perceive–think–act} loop (\ie observing the state, reasoning, selecting a tool, and applying it iteratively) while the outer control flow remains static.
 Nevertheless, existing systems are primarily evaluated within single-architecture or repository-level contexts.
 They lack systematic integration with external build services and seldom provide reproducible, end-to-end repair loops that include iterative verification or cross-environment validation.

-In contrast, \name{} integrates LLM-driven reasoning into a controlled and verifiable build environment.
+Unlike these systems, \name{} integrates LLM-driven reasoning into a controlled and verifiable build environment.
 It leverages the Model Context Protocol (MCP) to expose standardized tool interfaces (\eg structure extraction, file modification, build validation) that can be dynamically invoked by the model.
 This design enables automated, end-to-end build repair at the package level, allowing reproducible experimentation across real-world build failures.
 By combining structured tool orchestration with contextual iteration, \name{} advances automated build repair from isolated heuristics toward an agentic, fully verifiable workflow.